-- 3.1 Choice Based lettings (CBL) allows qualifying applicants to select properties that they are interested in, and the scheme follows an open and transparent process, helping applicants make informed choices about where they want to live and the type of property they would prefer. - 3.2 The Council is fully committed to enabling applicants to play a more active role in choosing where they live by advertising properties through Herts Choice homes and providing feedback about applicant's bids. - 3.3 The Council believes that social housing should be seen as one of a range of options available to applicants.
-Information on all available housing options can be obtained from the Customer Service Centre or the Housing Options Team at the Council.
-You can also access information directly via the internet.
-Please refer to the end of this document for contact details. - 3.4 If you do not have an identified housing need you will not be allowed to register for housing unless you are aged 60 or over and have a local Connection to the St Albans District.
+- 3.1 CBL allows qualifying applicants to select properties that they are interested in.
+The scheme helps applicants make informed choices about where they want to live and the type of property they would prefer. - 3.2 The Council is fully committed to enabling applicants to play a more active role in choosing where they live by advertising properties and providing feedback through our CBL system. - 3.3 The Council believes that social housing is one of a range of options available to applicants.
+Information on all available housing options can be obtained from the Housing Options Team at the Council.
+You can also access information directly via the Council's website www.stalbans.gov.uk. - 3.4 If you do not have an identified housing need you will not be allowed to register for housing unless you are aged 60 or over and have a Local Connection (as defined in this Allocations Policy) to the St Albans District.
 In these circumstances you will be considered for sheltered accommodation (if you meet the criteria) or properties restricted for applicants aged 60 and over only.
 In view of this, it is important to consider other housing choices that are open to you.
-These may include: - Privately rented housing. - Low cost home ownership. - Reducing your overcrowding by helping some members of your household move to their own accommodation. - Moving to an area of the country where council and/or Housing Association properties are more freely available. - Staying where you are, but getting help to make your property more suitable for your needs. - A mutual exchange (swapping homes with another social housing tenant).
-You can register for a mutual exchange at www.homeswapper.co.uk.
+These may include: - Privately rented housing. - Low cost home ownership. - Reducing your overcrowding by helping some members of your household move to their own accommodation. - Moving to an area of the country where social housing properties are more freely available. - Staying where you are but getting help to make your property more suitable for your needs. - A mutual exchange (swapping homes with another social housing tenant). - 3.5 If you are already homeless or think you may be going to lose your home, you should contact the Council's Housing Options Team.
+It is important that you talk to us as soon as possible.
+We may be able to help you to keep your current home, at least for a time whilst you explore your housing options.